fonnesbeck/bimodal-bilateral/README.md

 ## Learner Outcomes

-1. With data from the LSL-DR, we are using Bayesian linear mixed effects model to estimate the influence of demographics on test scores
-2. Preliminary pilot data suggests that children with bilateral cochlear implants score higher on standardized measures than children with bimodal hearing
-3. This data will be used when counseling patients on when and if to implant the second ear
+With data from the LSL-DR, we are using Bayesian linear mixed effects model to estimate the influence of demographics on test scores.
+Preliminary pilot data suggests that children with bilateral cochlear implants score higher on standardized measures than children with bimodal hearing.
+This data will be used when counseling patients on when and if to implant the second ear

 ## Variables of interest: